Delayed-Gitification/biPangolin/README.md

 | The raw probe outputs as well | `--raw-probes` | *(always on the result: `result.probe_acceptor` / `result.probe_donor`)* |

 ---
+Note, when using PSI-only, acceptor vs donor routing may differ as PSI probes are used for routing (rather than P probes).
+Strong splice sites should be consistent in essentially all cases.

 ## Installation